Skedulo/backend-tech-test/README.md

 ## How to verify your solution

 This repository has a standard script that you can use to evaluate you solution.
-It is located in [music-schedule/verifier/README.txt](music-schedule/verifier/README.txt)
+It is located in [music-schedule/verifier](music-schedule/verifier)

 We typically assume the following when we verify your solution:
 1. There is a build.sh or build.bat to builds the program
 2. and a run.sh or run.bat that runs the program

+Note that the `jq` program is a dependency of the verifier.
+Windows users may need to install it.

 ## What we're looking for